 Explore Hotspots allows you to zoom in on a data map and see color-coded pins for popular birding locations.
 Filter by month to see what spots are the hottest during winter, and click on the pins to see a list of all the birds seen at that location, with the most recent sightings at the top.

-High Counts show the highest count of a species submitted on a single eBird checklist.
-Searching high counts for Michigan between the months of January and March led us to discover the amazing Long-tailed Duck observation featured in the above slideshow.
+Looking for high concentrations of birds but don’t know which hotspots to choose?
+Use Explore Regions to search for a state, province, county, or country.
+Then click the High Counts tab to see where the largest numbers of a species have been recorded on a single eBird checklist.
+For example, searching high counts for Michigan between the months of January and March led us to discover the amazing Long-tailed Duck observation featured in the above slideshow.